Interview with guitarist Rich Russman of Shakin’ Woods, a Washington, DC based blues band with funk n’ rock feeling.

-How has the Blues and Rock n’ Roll music influenced your views of the world and the journeys you’ve taken?
+How has the Blues and Rock Counterculture influenced your views of the world and the journeys you’ve taken?

-Are there any memories from gigs, jams, open acts, and studio sessions which you’d like to share with us?
+Are there any memories from gigs, jams, open acts and studio sessions which you’d like to share with us?

 What do you miss most nowadays from the music of the past?
-What are your hopes and fears for the future?
+What are your hopes and fears for the future of?

 What are some of the most important lessons you have learned from your experience in the music paths?